Neonatal Intensive Care Unit (NICU)

 Backed by state-of-the-art equipment, the highly experienced staff works as a team to provide expert care.
 Neonatologists work closely with Neonatal Nurse Practitioners, registered nurses and respiratory therapists, all of whom have specialized training to provide special attention to these extra-special infants.
 Nurses in NICU have not only years of experience in caring for special needs infants, but also years of experience on the same care-giving team.

-Benefis employs the state's only Neonatal Nurse Practitioners (NNP).
+Benefis employs Neonatal Nurse Practitioners (NNP).
 A NNP is a registered nurse with clinical expertise in neonatal nursing, with advanced training in the management of ill newborns.
 When a critically ill newborn is admitted to the NICU, in addition to the Neonatologists and NNPs, the baby and their family will have available the expertise of:

 - Registered Nurses and Registered Respiratory Therapists with extensive training in the care of small and sick infants.